 Path - property of object PmiShape

-The definition of the own shape (outer line points, pointed lines or polygons peaks) is in the form of one string that contains commands for pen moving, pen drawing, etc. All coordinates are logical and refer to the logical size of the shape (see the configurator "X shape range" and "Y shape range").
+The definition of the own shape (outer line points, pointed lines or polygons peaks) is in the form of one string that contains statements for pen moving, pen drawing, etc. All coordinates are logical and refer to the logical size of the shape (see the configurator "X shape range" and "Y shape range").
 By this way the shape can be described in general while the real size is specified by the size of the PmiShape item.

 m x1,y1 - move the pen to the x1,y1 position without drawing (move)